LeapPad: Competition and comparisons

 The popularity of the LeapPad spawned a few competitions, most notably with Mattel under their Fisher-Price brand who launched the PowerTouch Learning System in 2003, and later in the following year with the PowerTouch Baby.
 The PowerTouch Learning System was far more advanced than the LeapPad in many ways, requiring no stylus to operate as it uses a touch-sensitive area, and even the ability to detect page changes automatically via a set of infrared sensors on the top of the device (which also imposed a limitation on how many pages a book for the system can offer).
 Despite the improvements and backing from popular brands like Nelvana and Scholastic, the PowerTouch did not catch on with the public as widely as the LeapPad did although it does have its share of followers.

 The LeapPad also faced competition from publisher Publications International, Ltd. whose specialty included electronic children books with sound modules.
 The ActivePoint and Magic Wand titles operated on a similar principle to the LeapPad.
 However, the system faced limitations in that the book itself is bound to the reader and stylus and thus cannot be interchanged.
 Publications International later introduced the Story Reader and My First Story Reader system, which is more limited in function in that it will only read the story as the user turns the page, and features less interactive features: The Story Reader completely lacks any interactive functions, while the My First Story Reader only has simple quizzes answered through the use of three buttons at the bottom of the device.
 Due to the lower cost of the system, Publications International's offering remained competitive with the LeapPad.
 The tablet range of the LeapPad also competed with VTech's InnoTab line of interactive tablet computers.

+In South Korea, children’s education company ToyTron released the FutureBook series in 2013.
+The system is functionally identical to the first-generation LeapPad, requiring a stylus to operate and books are still being released for the brand as of 2023.

 Awards

 LeapPad won the first-ever People's Choice Toy of the Year (T.O.T.Y.) award, as well as the Educational T.O.T.Y. award in 2000, sponsored by the Toy Industry Association.
 LeapPad2 would win both awards in 2013.

 In September 2011, LeapFrog won the Platinum Award for LeapPad(TM) from the Oppenheim Toy Portfolio.

+In 2013, LeapPad won the Dr. Toy “100 Best of 2013” award, as well as the “10 Best Technology 2013” award for the LeapPad Ultra.